 Here we have a list of blues named after precious or semiprecious stones.
 Rember?
 Official history of blue color started with Lapis Lazuli!

 Lapis Lazuli, already magnificent with its deep blue color, often occurs in nature mixed with pyrite, known by its goldish glare, as we can see in the photo below.
 On the right is presented made pigment, the base of most expensive color for Renaissance painters.
 It’s called Ultramarine.
 Other four stones in the series all occur in different colors, but here are represented only in blue variations.

+Remember?
+All this started with Lapis Lazuli!
 Let’s continue with another semi-precious stone, this time, known in several of blueish tones.